 Serge or straight stitch the band to the cushion top.

 Slip the batting over the foam.
 Flip over and slipstitch the batting in place with a needle and thread.

 Using the stool base as a template, trace the shape onto the fabric.
 Add ½” to this measurement and draw another line.

 Cut the oval out of the fabric, using the outside line.

-Sew the piping to the right side of the oval top.
+Make enough piping to go around the oval top then sew the piping to the right side of the top.

 Using the pattern template shown at the beginning of this slide show, cut out the pointed band.
 Be sure to place the pattern on the fold. ½” seam allowances are included on the pattern.

 Joining short ends, right sides together, stitch, using a ½” seam allowance.